pat/ruby-event-guides/railscamp/README.md

 Rails Camps are generally run at venues that cater for large groups with dormitory rooms.
 Often, their usual clients are school groups or scouts.
 They're usually pretty lo-fi - shared bathrooms, basic bedding, etc. The advantages are that these venues can sometimes hold 150+ people, and usually are not particularly expensive.

 Researching for venues can sometimes be tricky - but searching for school and scout campsites is a good place to start.
+It's _highly recommended_ that you visit the venue if at all possible to confirm it's going to be fit for purpose.

 ### Scheduling